What is Ecommerce SEO?

 - Minimize apps and plugins.
 The more apps and plugins installed on a website, the more requests a browser will field.
 Remove unnecessary apps and plugins to help reduce the resources that need to be loaded.

 Structured data through Schema markup builds visibility for products in image search and search results.
-That’s why it’s especially important for Ecommerce stores to run a rich results test to structured data.
+That’s why it’s especially important for Ecommerce stores to run a rich results test

 Free Shipping + Coupons